TALES OF THE CITY (1978-)

 BOUND (1996)

 Apart from perhaps CLOUD ATLAS (which is technically a Wachowski/Tykwer film adaptation), the Wachowski sisters’ BOUND is probably their most under-seen and under-appreciated work which, sure, given it’s their first film, but still!
-It a very queer neo-noir that, while stylish, doesn’t rely on the gonzo effects of their later films.
+It is a very queer neo-noir that, while stylish, doesn’t rely on the gonzo effects of their later films.
 In fact, one of the most effective shots simply involves buckets of white paint, squibs, and a body.

 The fact that it isn’t heralded more is a shame because it’s certainly an iconic queer film, and it’s also my favorite of theirs.